tsowell/kobo-btpt/README.md

 You need two pieces of information about a Bluetooth device to configure it:

-1. The 48-bit Bluetooth address (often represented like `11:22:33:44:FF:EE`).
-   You can find this in bluetoothctl or the `Uniq` field in `/proc/bus/input/devices`, among other places.
+1. The Bluetooth device name which you can find in the Kobo Bluetooth settings menu.

 2. The [Linux Input Subsystem event codes][0] that represent the input events you want to use to turn pages.
 You can find these using the [evtest][1] tool, for example.

-Once you have those, create a file under `.btpt` named after the Bluetooth address without semicolons (`11223344FFEE` for example).
-The file name is case insensitive, but behavior is undefined if there are collisions.
+Once you have those, create a configuration file under `.btpt`.
+The filename should be the exact Bluetooth device name.

 The file should have a line for each input mapping in the format: